Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Outline: Princeton Review vs Blueprint LSAT

-Given this is a lengthy, comprehensive LSAT comparison, we’ve included jump-to links above for easy navigation.
+Given that this is a lengthy, comprehensive LSAT course comparison, we’ve included jump-to links above for easy navigation.

 Blueprint LSAT Live Online